Updated 5 January 2021

 We appreciate this is a worrying time for all carers and are both proud and grateful in the way all our home care providers have addressed the challenges that have presented themselves on a daily basis.
 Since the start of this pandemic commissioners have fully supported all our domiciliary care providers and their staff by sharing the latest guidance received from the Government as soon as it is received and conducting twice weekly conference calls to discuss any concerns.
 We have also, amongst other initiatives, prepared a weekly newsletter with the latest advice and provided examples of shared good practice.
 We have set up a unique mailbox that is monitored 7 days a week to ensure that any immediate concerns are addressed.
 Daily calls are made so that no provider runs out of the essential recommended PPE and to check on the status of staffing and more importantly the care provided to all our service users.
 This support is ongoing and will not cease until a full return to business as usual is seen.

-Caring for Carers continue to be available on the telephone, 01752 201890, during the usual hours of 9am - 5pm Monday-Friday and team members will be on hand to talk to you during these hours, and listen to your worries and concerns and provide support and advice.
+Caring for Carers continue to be available on the telephone during the usual hours of 9am - 5pm Monday-Friday and team members will be on hand to talk to you during these hours, and listen to your worries and concerns and provide support and advice.

-Another resource for people who are self-isolating/shielding including carers - you can now ask for support from NHS Volunteer Responders.
+NHS Responders are another resource for people who are self-isolating/shielding including carers - you can now ask for support from NHS Volunteer Responders.
 The can help collecting shopping, medication or other essential supplies.
 They can also ask for a 'check in and chat' phone call to help prevent loneliness.
-People can access this support by phoning the Royal Voluntary Service on 0808 196 3646 (8am to 8pm).
+People can access this support by phoning the Royal Voluntary Service on 0808 196 3646 (8am to 8pm) or visiting their website.

 Is available if you meet the recommended criteria for use, such as if the person you care for shows symptoms of having COVID-19 or if they are shielded group.
 Please contact Caring for Carers, as above.